petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/developer-guide/creating-a-condition-evaluator.md

 5. Click the Add button (![Add](../../../images/icon-add.png)).

-6. Enter something into the Title and Content fields, then click _Submit for Publication_.
+6. Enter something into the Title and Content fields, then click _Submit for Workflow_.

 7. Back in the main Blogs view, confirm that the entry is visible and that the status is marked as _Approved_.